johndo007/rshell/README.md

 - `;` will always execute the next command.

-3.Execute the commands (1.15)
+3.Shell (1.31)
 - Memory allocation handled before and after execution
+++Added Error check messages

-4.Ls Command(1.29)
+4.Ls Command(1.36)
 - '-a': display the all contents of directory
-- '-l': lists out detailed info~ need to fix formating issues with size
+- '-l': lists out detailed info
-- '-R': does recursive calls but displays them awkwardly
+- '-R': does recursive calls

 ## Known Bugs, Issues, Limitations
 -Rshell cannot use 'cd' command
 -Tabs are not treated as spaces and instead are treated as a character.
 -Arrow keys are treated as characters.They will not cycle through previous commands and while move the cursor through the consol.
 -File redirection('<' or '>' ) is not implemented
--'-R' has formating errors when outputing.
+-'~' case for ls commands has been implemented